sphinx-doc/sphinx/Doc-26/reference/datamodel.rst

    of the shared library file.

 Classes
    Class objects are created by class definitions (see section :ref:`class`).
 A class has a namespace implemented by a dictionary object.
 Class attribute references are translated to lookups in this dictionary, e.g., ``C.x`` is translated to ``C.__dict__["x"]``.
 When the attribute name is not found there, the attribute search continues in the base classes.
-The search is depth- first, left-to-right in the order of occurrence in the base class list.
+The search is depth-first, left-to-right in the order of occurrence in the base class list.

    .. index::
       object: class